 - Welcome to senior year!
 Your grades this fall are important, but you also need to keep making progress on your apps and complete any remaining testing if applicable.
 It might feel like a lot to juggle, but you’ve got this!
 My biggest piece of advice is to keep moving forward.

 - Meet with your school counselor to discuss your counselor letter, finalize your college list, confirm your teacher recommendations, and go over your application strategy. ost early deadlines are November 1 or later, but a few schools have mid-October deadlines.
 Plan on submitting ALL applications well in advance of deadlines.
 To me, well in advance means at least 1-3 weeks ahead of time.

 - Keep writing!
 If you started essays this summer, you should have quite a few completed by this time.
 Please do not save essay writing (or any part of this process) for the last minute.

 - Talk to your letter of recommendation writers and make sure they are aware of your early deadlines.

 - Continue connecting with students, faculty, and staff.
 Remember to interview where applicable and take lots of notes.
 The information you gather is often perfect material for supplemental “Why School” essays and interest letters after you apply!

-- If your school hosts a college fair or individual college visits, please attend and meet the reps from the schools on your list.
+- If your school hosts a college fair or individual college visits (even virtually!), please attend and meet the reps from the schools on your list.
 If you have already met them, it is still beneficial to stop by and say hello to demonstrate interest.